-Others think that one scorecard should be applicable for every customer interaction.
+Others think that a single scorecard should be applicable for every customer interaction.
 After all, each channel should be aligning to a standard of excellence that applies to every interaction a customer has with your brand, right?
-So maybe there is a way to create a form that highlights universal best practices across any channel.

-...and how these pillars can mean slightly different things on different communication platforms.
+...and covers the nuances of how these pillars can mean slightly different things on different communication platforms.

 It also goes into the benefits of omnichannel customer service rubrics, and considerations for creating this type of form.
 Including: